-- 2.1 Pursuant to the provisions of this Contract, CONTRACTOR shall provide COUNTY with case storage and retrieval services as defined herein and as more fully set forth in Exhibit A, Statement of Work.
-CONTRACTOR warrants that it possesses the competence, expertise and personnel necessary to provide such services. - 2.2 If the CONTRACTOR provides any tasks, deliverables, goods, services, or other work, other than as specified in this Contract, the same shall be deemed to be a gratuitous effort on the part of the CONTRACTOR, and the CONTRACTOR shall have no claim whatsoever against the COUNTY.
+- 2.1 Pursuant to the provisions of this Contract, CONTRACTOR shall provide COUNTY with Messenger Services as defined herein and as more fully set forth in Exhibit A, Statement of Work.
+CONTRACTOR warrants that it possesses the competence, expertise, equipment, and personnel necessary to provide such services. - 2.2 If the CONTRACTOR provides any tasks, deliverables, goods, services, or other work, other than as specified in this Contract, the same shall be deemed to be a gratuitous effort on the part of the CONTRACTOR, and the CONTRACTOR shall have no claim whatsoever against the COUNTY.